 The BN is a compact representation of the complete joint probability distribution of all the variables.
 The power of BN models comes with the fact that, as 'evidence' is entered (meaning that specific values are assigned to variables in the model) the joint probability distribution can be recalculated conditioned on this 'evidence' using Bayesian propagation.
 The updated marginal probability distribution of each variable can then be observed.
 There are many tools that perform the necessary calculations.
-In the remainder of this paper the use of BN calculations will be illustrated and it will be highlighted that using BNs as causal models for software defects and reliability prediction is simple and compelling.
+In the remainder of this paper the use of BN calculations will be illustrated and it will be highlighted that using BNs as causal models for software reliability and defects prediction is simple and compelling.
 Figure 3 shows the marginal distributions of the simple model before any evidence has been entered.
 Thus, this represents the uncertainty before any specific information is entered about this module.
 Since uniform distributions for nodes without parents is assumed it is clear that the module is just as likely to have a very high complexity as a very low one, and that the number of defects found and fixed in testing is in a wide range where the median value is

-Fig. 3 BN model with marginal distributions for variables superimposed on nodes about 18-20 (the prior distributions here were for a particular organization's modules).
+Fig. 3 BN model with marginal distributions for variables superimposed on nodesabout 20-22 (the prior distributions here were for a particular organization's modules).
+Figure 4 shows the result of entering four observations about this module: